jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (3) In considering an application, the Gambling Commission must have regard to any suitability requirements specified in section 124 that the Gambling Commission considers relevant.
 (4) The Gambling Commission must not approve a casino venue agreement or an amendment to a casino venue agreement unless it is satisfied that the agreement is conducive to the conduct of responsible gambling in the casino.
-(5) A casino venue agreement expires according to its terms or when— (a) a party to the casino venue agreement surrenders the party's casino licence; or (b) the casino venue licence expires and is not renewed; or (c) a casino licence of a party is cancelled; or
+(5) A casino venue agreement expires according to its terms or when— (a) a party to the casino venue agreement surrenders the party’s casino licence; or (b) the casino venue licence expires and is not renewed; or (c) a casino licence of a party is cancelled; or
   (d) the Gambling Commission approves a new casino venue agreement; or